-With great weather, now would be an ideal time for you to pack your bags and head to Holland for chilled out and relaxing vacation.
+With great weather, now would be an ideal time for you to pack your bags and head to Amsterdam for chilled out and relaxing vacation.

 The Jordan festival, held in September is a three-day celebration of the traditional culture and music of the Jordan district, the folk district of Amsterdam.
 The district’s atmosphere is full of life and energy with live bands, activities for children, opera and mass sing-alongs.

 The festival is a nostalgic and emotional recollection of the neighborhood’s past.
 If you happen to be in the levenslied (song of life), don’t forget to conclude your visit with a drink at Café Nol or De Twee Zwaantjes, the two classic sing-along bars.